PAOLI: Pose-free Articulated Object Learning from Sparse-view Images: Experiments

-To demonstrate the generalization capability of our approach, we conduct experiments on real-world articulated objects.
-We evaluate our method on four different objects: a bottle, a projector, a drawer, and a lego toy, collecting four input images for each articulation state.
-Prior to processing, we employ the Segment Anything Model (SAM)~\cite{ravi2024sam2} to remove background from the input images.
-For objects with multiple articulated parts, such as the lego toy with two movable arms, we collect three sets of input images per articulation state as explained in Sec.~\ref{sec:multi_part}.
-The experimental results, presented in Fig.~\ref{fig:realworld}, demonstrate that our method successfully generates seamless reconstruction results for real-world articulated objects, validating its practical applicability beyond synthetic datasets.
+\paragraph{Real-world Experiments} To demonstrate the generalization of our approach, we conduct experiments on four real-world objects (a bottle, projector, drawer, and lego toy), capturing four input images per articulation state.
+We employ the Segment Anything Model (SAM)~\cite{ravi2024sam2} to remove backgrounds prior to processing.
+For multi-part objects, like the lego toy, we capture three image sets (one per state) as detailed in Sec.~\ref{sec:multi_part}.
+The results in Fig.~\ref{fig:realworld} show that our method successfully generates seamless reconstructions for these real-world objects, validating its practical applicability.